vicariousdrama/nodeyez/docs/install-4-nodeyez.md

    Wand - This library is a binding to ImageMagick for Python.
 It is used by Nodeyez for handling filetypes that pillow is unable to such as scalable vector graphics (SVG)

+   exifread - This library can parse out EXIF data from Image files

 ## Configuring and Running Nodeyez Scripts